SquilliamX/Smart-Contract-Lottery-2024/notes.md

 // inheriting the Chainlink VRF contract Raffle is VRFConsumerBaseV2Plus {}
 ```
-After inheriting contracts, you can use variables from the parent contract in the child contract
+After inheriting contracts, you can use variables from the parent contract in the child contract.

 #### Inheriting Constructors